lh3/lv89/README.md

 We then perform base alignment inside each block.
 The new algorithm takes *O*(*n*(*d*+*q*)) in time and *O*(*d*\*ceil(*d*/*q*)+*q*<sup>2</sup>) in space.
 When *q* equals 1000, the space can be reduced by tens of folds in practice in comparison to the basic algorithm.
+I later realized that this is similar to [Eizenga and Paten (2022)][EP22].

 ## Brief benchmark